 Well, just about every veteran comedian will tell you to “have fun.”
 This is great advice but they fail to tell you how to have said fun.
-I think some great comedy advice is that 96% of shows don’t matter long term which should help you feel at ease enabling you to have more fun which SHOULD lead to more laughs.
+I think some great comedy advice is that 96% of your shows don’t matter long term which should help you feel at ease when grabbing that microphone.

 8. How often do you perform comedy per week?

-I try to perform 3 times a week minimum.
-I still don’t even perform as much as I’d like to because of my restaurant and other personal reasons but I now realize the importance of performing at least every other night.
-For a few years, I only performed maybe once a week which was the real joke assuming I’d get better that way.
-You just have to do it a lot in front of various audience demographics or don’t even bother.
+Not including the COVID-19 quarantine, I try to perform 3 times a week at a minimum.
+I still don’t even perform as much as I’d like to because of my restaurant duties but I finally realized the importance of performing at least every other night.
+For quite a while, I only performed once a week, sometimes just once a month, which was the real joke assuming I’d get better that way.
+You just have to do it a lot in front of various demographics or don’t even bother.
 Give up that stage time, hobbyist!!

 9. What are your favorite comedy clubs that you perform?